NodebotsCapeTown/NodebotsDay2014/SoccerbotChallenges.md

 ###Challenge Five

 Penalty spot kicks - 0.5 meter from the goal area.
-Each one get 3 goes.
+You get 3 goes.

 ## Soccerbot match